 Organizations must rethink their channel partners.
 An excellently managed supply chain should have the supply chain networks located in the right places, consistent flow of goods, satisfied customers, efficient flow of information, and stable cash flow.
 In order to attain this, supply chain excellence must be the agenda of all the channel partners.

 Outsourcing is another aspect that has to be considered while discussing the complexity of supply chains.
-Many companies tend to outsource for reducing the cost of production while ignoring the other costs involved.
+Many companies tend to outsource reducing the cost of production while ignoring the other costs involved.
 Total cost of ownership is crucial in outsourcing as it can adversely affect the profit.
 Companies should focus on low-cost sourcing by assessing current sourcing strategies, methods, and expenditure.
-The ideal strategy is to choose the best cost country sourcing instead of lowest cost country sourcing.
+The ideal strategy is to choose the best cost country sourcing instead of the lowest cost country sourcing.

 Global Supply Chain Risks